 Americans set up first.

-A squad containing a mortar may (as an action)within their normal range using smoke shells.
+A squad containing a mortar may (as an action) lay smoke within their normal range using smoke shells.

 Line of sight rules apply.